Seasonal Garage Door Inspection

 Testing What Keeps You Safe

-Your door opener’s auto-reverse feature is crucial.
+Your door openerBefore calling for professional help, run through these quick checks:’s auto-reverse feature is crucial.
 Place a brick in the path—if it doesn’t retreat immediately, the sensors need adjusting.
 Test monthly for reliability.
 Always disconnect power before inspecting electrical components.

 Seasonal Garage Door Inspection Process: Fall and Winter Focus